T. Rowe Price Group Inc. is planning to bring actively managed exchange-traded funds to the market.

 Some active fund managers would like to withhold disclosure to enable more-strategic investing.

-The Baltimore-based fund manager has not launched any ETFs yet, and it may choose not to do so even if it receives approval from the Securities and Exchange Commission.
-There are currently more than $1.5 trillion in U.S.-traded ETF assets, according to XTF Inc., an analytics service.
+The fund manager has not launched any ETFs yet, and it may choose not to do so even if it receives approval from the Securities and Exchange Commission.
+There is currently more than $1.5 trillion in U.S.-traded ETF assets, according to XTF Inc., an analytics service.